PennLINC/coding-interview/index.md

 ```

 Bonus points for getting all four matrices in a single figure.

+## Remove unused files
+Storage also costs money.
+Let's go through and delete all the files except the original large *netmats1/2.txt* matrix files for the 200 and 300 resolutions.
+Write code to do this so it can be run automatically.
+Don't delete those subject-level matrices, though!

 ## GitHub
 Save your script (or scripts) as a github repo.
 We should be able to clone your repo and, given that we have the same HCP Data, run your code to save the subject-level matrices, delete the data we don't need, and then generate the results and figure.
 Assume we have the basic [Anaconda](https://www.anaconda.com/products/individual) python packages, but feel free to include a dependency outside of that if you want.